git-bug/git-bug/doc/queries.md

 ## Sorting

 You can sort results by adding a `sort:` qualifier to your query.
+“Descending” means most recent time or largest ID first, whereas “Ascending” means oldest time or smallest ID first.

 ### Sort by Id